 With Burning Man 2020 officially cancelled due to COVID-19 pandemic, we can only keep our fingers and toes crossed that the Burning Man organisation remains stable enough financially to be able to continue the transformational experience that is Burning Man in 2021.

-Burning Man is a life-changing, thought-provoking and soul-enhancing experience and I am personally ready to book my Burning Man 2021 tickets already and to return for my third burn.
+Burning Man is a life-changing, thought-provoking and soul-enhancing experience set in Nevada, USA.
+I am personally ready to book my Burning Man 2021 tickets already and to return for my third burn.
 Let’s pray together!

 As you’ll have figured, if you’ve spoken to anyone that’s been to Burning Man already, the preparation for and the execution of going to Burning Man is a task and a half.
 A mission in fact.